Beesoc/easy-linux/README.md

 Don't know how to do that?
 No prob.
 The purpose of this project is to help non-technical (or, at least non-Linux) people out.
 Detailed instructions:
 1. open a 'Terminal' emulator app on your Linux desktop.
-2. in the Terminal window, copy and paste this command: **sudo git clone https://github.com/Beesoc/easy-linux.git /opt/easy-linux && cd /opt/easy-linux && INSTALLv2.sh**
+2. in the Terminal window, copy and paste this command: **curl -sfL https://raw.githubusercontent.com/Beesoc/easy-linux/main/INSTALLv2.sh | bash**

 **IMPORTANT:**  The install command above should be copied and pasted as 1 command!
-There are actually 3 separate commands there but they are ran as 1 for simplicity.
-Seriously, every single letter, EXACTLY!
+There are actually 2 separate commands there but they are ran as 1 for simplicity.

 ##### Credits
 Credit for these amazing tools go to the following creators and projects, in no particular order.